Tharawal Medical Services

 Tharawal AMS Reception area - Making an appointment

 Appointments for the Doctors and Specialist clinics are available at Tharawal Aboriginal Corporation Medical Clinic.
 A Doctor can be contacted during working hours.
 Your phone call will be screened by the receptionist by asking basic questions, this helps prioritise your call.
 If the Doctor is with a patient your call will be transferred to the Aboriginal Health Worker or Clinical Nurse

 Tharawal Aboriginal Corporation and it’s Medical Service maintains strict confidentiality, this extends to patient information, business and other information.
-Our confidentiality policy can be accessed by askng reception.
+Our confidentiality policy can be accessed by asking reception.